blogjs/blogjs.github.io/_posts/2016-06-16-creating-angular-directive.markdown

 ## Pre-story

-Yesterday at work, I've received a task, which I should be done today _(and I actually did)_. <br/>Simple task to filter table by logical value in one column.
+Yesterday at work, I've received a task, which I should had done today _(and I actually did)_. <br/>Simple task to filter table by logical value in one column.

 So I had 3 values to filter by: `null`, `true` and `false` _(not filtered, published, unpublished)_.<br/>
 I've thought what would be the best visual solution for that...